goroleo/TubeSolver/README.md

 ## Compiling
 Made with pure Java Swing (Java 9), with neither third-party libraries no any dependencies.
 All animation, drawings, pictures, dialogs are completely homemade.

 To compile just specify `run/Main.java` as the main class of the application.

+The compiled JAR file is located in the `target` folder.
 Some saved games are in the `examples` folder.

 Tested at Windows 10 with OpenJDK20 and Linux Mint 21.2 (Ubuntu 22.04) with OpenJDK11.